Observers for compressible Navier-Stokes equation: Introduction

 \section{Introduction}

 Data assimilation is the problem of estimating the state of a dynamical system described by an evolution equation, typically partial differential equations (PDE), using observations, often noisy and partial, of that system.
-This has been widely studied in the geophysical context, e.g. meteorology, oceanography, fluid flows, etc.\cite{Ben01, kalnaybook, book:lewisvarahan06}.
-One of the main tools for this state estimation problem is the analysis of observability, but both mathematical and applied aspects of observability have received only a little attention.\cite{Nichols10:concepts, Lupu2010, KrenerTellus2008} An even less studied aspect has been the construction of appropriate observers in the context of data assimilation.
+This has been widely studied in the geophysical context, e.g. meteorology, oceanography, fluid flows, etc., \cite{Ben01, kalnaybook, book:lewisvarahan06}.
+One of the approaches to this state estimation problem, and the one that we study in this paper, is the construction of appropriate observers \cite[Chap.~7]{sontagbook}.

 Observers are essentially a modification of the original evolution equation for the system, to incorporate the observations in a feedback term, with the aim that the solution of the observer converges to the solution of the original system being observed.
 Observers for finite dimensional systems have been well studied in the literature, see, for example \cite{sontagbook, zabczykbook}.
 But in many applications such as earth sciences or engineering, the systems are modeled using PDE that are highly nonlinear and, in many instances, chaotic.
-In such cases of infinite dimensional systems governed by PDE, there are only a few examples available in the literature, mostly for linear systems and very few for nonlinear systems.\cite{lasieckaTriggiani, SmyshlyaevKrstic, XuDeguenon, deguenon2, GuoShao, GuoXu, johna:PODobs, vazquezMHD, mohamed14:observer, BensoussanEtAl, ramdaniTW10}
+In such cases of infinite dimensional systems governed by PDE, there are only a few examples available in the literature, mostly for linear systems and very few for nonlinear systems \cite{lasieckaTriggiani, SmyshlyaevKrstic, XuDeguenon, deguenon2, GuoShao, GuoXu, johna:PODobs, vazquezMHD, mohamed14:observer, BensoussanEtAl, ramdaniTW10}.